-- 1 Make sure that the rotor, buckets, and caps are clean and show no signs of corrosion or cracking. - 2 Make sure that the rotor is equipped with the correct overspeed disk.
+- 1 Make sure that the rotor, buckets, and bucket caps are clean and show no signs of corrosion or cracking. - 2 Make sure that the rotor is equipped with the correct overspeed disk. - a.
 If the disk is missing or damaged, replace it according to the instructions in Rotors and Tubes.

-- 3 Verify that the tubes and accessories being used are listed in Table 1. - 4 Check the chemical compatibilities of all materials used (refer to Chemical Resistances, publication IN-175).
+- 3 Verify that the tubes and accessories being used are listed in Table 1. - 4 Check the chemical compatibilities of all materials used.